GOP Rep. Rice stands by his impeachment vote of Trump. It could cost him his job

 But even those who know the congressman's voting record are upset about his vote to impeach.
 Immediately after, Rice was censured by the state's Republican Party.

-Still, he stands by his belief Trump was responsible for the Capitol violence.
+Still, he stands by his belief that Trump was responsible for the Capitol violence.

 He vividly remembers seeing beaten, bloody police while seeking safety from the House floor.
-Rice says the former president should have stopped the attack instead of watching it on television in the Oval Office, surrounded by Secret Service.
+Rice says the former president should have stopped the attack instead of watching it on television in the Oval Office, surrounded by Secret Service members.

 "And I guess if the consequences are that the people think what happened is OK, then I guess, you know, I'm not that guy," Rice said.